 Meiji Bridge

-This bridge was built in 1876 as the fourth bridge from the upper reaches of the former Itachibori River.
-The bridge name comes from the fact that it was completed during the Meiji period.
-In 1927, it was rebuilt as a steel girder bridge, and bronze lighting lamps stood up like lanterns on top of the granite main pillars.
-The railings appear to have been decorated with a warabi pattern on the horsetail horsetail, a design that was unusual at the time.
-The bridge disappeared in 1956 when the Tachiuri Horikawa River was reclaimed, but to commemorate the development of the area due to the bridge's opening, the name "Meiji" has since been used as the name of the local federation of neighborhood associations and elementary schools.
-It is still passed down locally today.
-A monument now stands where the bridge once stood.
+This bridge was built in 1876 as the fourth bridge from the upstream of the former Itachibori River.
+The name of the bridge comes from the fact that it was completed in the Meiji period.
+In 1927, it was rebuilt as a steel girder bridge, with bronze lantern-shaped lights standing on granite pillars.
+The railings were decorated with a bracken pattern on a Miotsukushi flower, a rare design for the time.
+The bridge disappeared in 1956 when the Tachimichibori River was filled in, but to commemorate the development of the area that came with the opening of the bridge, the name "Meiji" has been passed down to the local community and the name of the elementary school.
+A monument now stands at the site of the bridge.

 Basic information